 Under Texas Education Code §54.0065, qualified students will receive up to a $1,000 tuition rebate upon graduation from Texas State.
 To determine eligibility for the rebate it is particularly important to follow the advice and counsel of an academic advisor.
-Application for the rebate must be made no sooner than the first day of the semester of graduation and no later than 60 days after graduation.
+Application for the rebate must be made no sooner than the first day of the semester of graduation and no later than 5pm on the Monday immediately following commencement.
+Late applications are not accepted.
 Failure to graduate will require reapplication for the rebate for the next semester of eligibility.

 Read more about tuition rebate eligibility.

 Students earning a Texas State GPA of 3.40-3.59 will graduate cum laude; 3.6-3.79 will graduate magna cum laude; 3.8-4.0 will graduate summa cum laude.
 Effective Summer 2012, to be eligible for graduation with honors, a student seeking a baccalaureate degree must have completed a minimum of 54 semester credit hours at Texas State preceding graduation.

 In order to graduate, you are required to complete a minimum of 120 semester hours, including 36 advanced (3000- or 4000-level) hours.

 Make sure to talk with your advisor about this requirement to find out if you will need to take any free elective and advanced free elective courses.